paulrzcz/takusen-oracle/README.md

 The Cabal build script (Setup.hs) looks for various executables on your path, in order to configure, or validate the configuration.
-For example:
- - the Oracle configuration checks that sqlplus is available before continuing
+The Oracle configuration checks that sqlplus is available before continuing
- - The PostgreSQL configuration uses the pg_config program to get the library and include directory locations.

 If you install a new back-end, you will need to re-run the installation process to be able to use it.

 Oracle gotchas on Windows
 -------------------------